AlexisIndustries/krainet-auth-project/README.md

 - Email notifications for user events
 - Database migrations with Liquibase
 - Containerized deployment with Docker
+- MailDev SMTP server for email testing and development

 ## Prerequisites
 - Docker